00000036866IMUStudent/Health-Data-Collections-and-Preparation/CONTRIB.md

 # Get Started
 Contributions are made to this repo via Issues and Pull Requests (PRs).
 A few general guidelines that cover both:
- To report security vulnerabilities, please use our Responsible Disclosure Program which is monitored by our security team.
+.To report security vulnerabilities, please use our Responsible Disclosure Program which is monitored by our security team.
- Search for existing Issues and PRs before creating your own.
+.Search for existing Issues and PRs before creating your own.

 # Issues
 Issues should be used to report problems with the library, request a new feature, or to discuss potential changes before a PR is created.